soupslurpr/BeauTyXT/README.md

 # BeauTyXT

-BeauTyXT is a beautiful, private, and minimalistic Text, Markdown, and Typst editor.\
+BeauTyXT is a beautiful, private, secure, and minimalistic Text, Markdown, and Typst editor.\
-Now supports Typst for uses that need more than just Markdown.\
-Implements Material Design 3 and dynamic color schemes – because that's what the cool kids do 😎
+Now sandboxes all Rust code in separate processes for better protection against exploitation – because that's what the cool kids do 😎

 ## About